 Our Infoline provides information on a range of topics relating to mental health, including help to find physical activity opportunities in your local area.

-Hannah has lived with mental health problems since she was a child, spending occasional stints in psychiatric hospitals starting in her teens.
-Because of her depression, she has often felt demotivated and low, with exercise being the last thing she’d like to do.
-Happily, her partner Hayz has been there to encourage her to move more, even if just a little, and get out of the house.
+Hannah has lived with mental health problems since she was a child, spending occasional stints in psychiatric hospitals since her teens.
+Her depression has often made her feel demotivated and low, with exercise being the last thing she’d like to do.
+Her partner Hayz has been there to encourage her to move more, even if just a little, and to get out of the house.
 What started as going on short walks has gradually progressed to a range of activities that the two of them do together, which Hannah enjoys for more reasons than one.